nbtools

 inputs (dict, optional) – Inputs for execution are essentially equivalent to notebook

-position.
+globals.
+Must be a dictionary with variable names and their values; therefore, keys must be valid Python identifiers.
+Under the hood, inputs are saved into a database, loaded in the notebook in a separate cell, that is inserted at theinputs_posposition.
 Therefore, values must be serializable.outputs (str or iterable of str, optional) – The list of variable names to return from the notebook.
 Extracted from the notebook in a separate cell, which is inserted at the last position.
 Note, if some of the variables don’t exist, no errors are raised.

 inputs_pos (int, optional) – Position to insert the cell with

-loading into the notebook.replace_inputs_pos (int, optional) – Whether to replace
+inputsloading into the notebook.replace_inputs_pos (int, optional) – Whether to replace

-or insert a new one.display_inputs (bool, optional) – Whether to display
+inputs_poscode cell withinputsor insert a new one.display_inputs (bool, optional) – Whether to display

-, instead of dumping code into the database.working_dir (str) – The working directory of starting the kernel.
+outputsor not.
+Under the hood, outputs are saved using a shelve database.
+Ifdisplay_outputs=True, variables will be shown in the last cell in the following manner:print(input_name), instead of dumping code into the database.working_dir (str) – The working directory of starting the kernel.

 out_path_db (str, optional) – Path to save the internal database files (without file extension).
 If not provided, then it is inferred from

-.out_path_ipynb (str, optional) – Path to save the output ipynb file.
+out_path_ipynb.out_path_ipynb (str, optional) – Path to save the output ipynb file.

 out_path_html (str, optional) – Path to save the output html file.